Welders for auto body

 This nice little machine gives you the best of both worlds when it comes to welding because it can do both MIG and TIG welding.
 This capability makes the expensive price a little more understandable, but the price for TIG welders is still on the low side (do not forget to buy the optional TIG welding kit if you want to use it).

 Those who have tried this machine (see full specifications) rave about its versatility and the control you have over the machine settings on it.
-In addition to its versatility, it can be switched between 220V and 115V, depending on the power required for what is welded to it.
-If you are connected to 220V, you will have an amazing 190 amps of welding power if you wish.
+In addition to its versatility, it can be switched up to 120V.

 Apart from the optional TIG welding system, it contains just about everything else you need to get started right in the box.
 In one easy step, this is one of the best welders for bodywork.

-- The TIG torch and foot pedal are not included and available for seperate purchase
+- The TIG torch and foot pedal are not included and available for separate purchase

 Buy LOTOS TIG200 Welder